Sexual function and cervical spine instability in men and women

-- A large portion of patients reported subjectively worsened sexual function after surgery.1
+- A large portion of patients reported subjectively worsened sexual function after surgery.

 Cervical surgery and erectile dysfunction

 Treating the problems of cervical instability can treat the problems of erectile dysfunction.
 In the above research, a myriad of problems for the patients resulted in lower sexual function because of post-surgical outcomes.
-In past research doctors found that successful cervical surgery, had as a side-effect, improved symptoms of erectile dysfunction.
+In past research, doctors found that successful cervical surgery had a side effect, and improved symptoms of erectile dysfunction.